muzhikid0MSK/simple_twitter_monitor/README_EN.md

-# Twitter Monitor v2.0
+# Twitter Monitor v1.0

 English | [中文](README.md)

 A powerful Twitter account monitoring program that supports multi-platform operation and multiple email service providers.
 It can monitor new posts from specified Twitter accounts and send notifications through various email services.
+(It doesn't use the Twitter's API)

 ## 🌟 New Features